-- Monitoring and analysing attendance data (see section 7) - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance, and the head teacher - Working with education welfare officers to tackle persistent absence - Advising the Head Teacher/ Deputy Head Teachers (authorised by the head teacher) when to issue fixed-penalty notices are responsible for recording attendance for the morning, afternoon and all teaching sessions on a daily basis, using the correct codes (see Appendix 1), and submitting this information to the school office on the same day.
+- Monitoring and analysing attendance data (see section 7) - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance, the head teacher - Working with education welfare officers to tackle persistent absence - Advising the head teacher when to issue fixed-penalty notices

+The attendance officer is Cheryl Morgan and can be contacted via 01271 372269 or cmorgan@ontrackeducation.com All staff are responsible for recording attendance for morning, afternoon and all teaching sessions on a daily basis, using the correct codes (see Appendix 1), and submitting this information to the school office [insert when this needs to be done, e.g. on the same day].